PO Box 882 Elkins, WV 26241

 1925 Weymann Style 35 Mandolin-Banjo.
 This is a clean and interesting piece of Weyman's ingenuity.
 A 9" maple rim, with it's likely original calf skin head and the Weyman patented neck adjuster coupled with a one piece hard maple neck with a 13-7/8" scale fretboard.
 The big bonus with this instrument is the slip on resonator.
 Sure it's louder, but you also don't have to feel the neck adjuster dig into your belly when you stand up to play.
 The straight neck and recently dressed frets make this instrument play like a dream.
 We also made a custom compensated bridge so it plays in tune.
 Hmm The best of both worlds?
 Probably not, but this puppy has the punch to be heard in any jam session.
 From Jug band to alt rock this one will fit.
 In excelent condition and the price of $950 includes a boulder alpine gigbag.
 Photos

-Our CDs are still priced at $15 each.
+Our CDs are still priced at $15 or less each.

 Old Time Banjo Festival, Rounder 11661-0584-2.
 1 hour and 17 minutes of old time banjo music played by modern masters.
 Includes 2 cuts by Smakula Fretted Instruments' proprietor and 2014 & 2016 Clifftop First Place Old Time Banjo winner Bob Smakula.
 This is the only place that you will get to hear Merle Haggard's "Mama Tried" on fretless banjo.